11 seasons available

 Andrew Zimmern shares the best of Oklahoma City; prime T-bone steaks, chicken fried steaks and burger patties mashed with a heaping helping of onions; the local chili is loaded with beef; beef bone-infused broth used to make pho.

-Andrew Zimmern explores the neighborhoods that make Chicago a culinary treasure trove.
-From handcrafted burgers in the West Loop to street-style tacos in Wicker Park and barbecue chicken served up in Bronzeville, Chicago restaurants are raising the bar with an endless number of delicious destinations.
+Andrew Zimmern explores the neighborhoods that make Chicago a culinary treasure trove, from handcrafted burgers in the West Loop to street-style tacos in Wicker Park and barbecue chicken served up in Bronzeville.

 Andrew digs in to Puglia, a coastal region in the heel of Italy's boot; Puglia's simple but stunning dishes include orecchiette pasta, grilled octopus and stuffed pasticiotti pastries.

-Andrew Zimmern travels to Bangkok to sample some traditional delicious dishes.
-He digs into steamed whole bass, massaman curry and loads more.
+Andrew samples traditional dishes in Bangkok including steamed whole bass, massaman curry and more.

-Andrew Zimmern takes a culinary tour of Aruba, where the climate is as warm as the people.
-He indulges in local favorites like hearty Dutch pea soup, comforting yet elegant seafood cazuela and sweet, buttery cashew cake.
+Andrew Zimmern takes a culinary tour of Aruba, where the climate is as warm as the people; he indulges in local favorites such as hearty Dutch pea soup, comforting yet elegant seafood cazuela and sweet, buttery cashew cake.

 Andrew digs into the culinary treasures of Uruguay's capital city, Montevideo; he explores this meaty Mecca by highlighting slow-cooked Asado meats, thin-sliced steak sandwiches called chivitos and breaded and fried beef.